Vinodh-Machireddy/ml/Mlops_Notes.md

 Many teams start with fixed extractor, and if results are not good, they move to progressive/full fine-tuning.
 Steps:
 - Load a pre-trained backbone
-Example: ResNet50/MobileNet pre-trained on ImageNet.
+Example: Transformer-based time-series pre-trained model like PatchTST
 - Replace the last layer (classifier head)
 Old head = 1000 classes → New head = your classes (e.g., 43).
 - Freeze backbone layers: Set requires_grad = False (PyTorch) or mark layers non— trainable (Keras).